mittell/mern-amazon-clone-v1/server/README.md

     npm@latest -g

-Run the provided setup script:
+Install the required Node Packages:

-    npm run setup
+    npm install

-Run and debug the application with the dev script:
+Run and debug the application with the start script:

-    npm run dev

-Build and run the compiled version with the build and start scripts:

-    npm run build
     npm run start

 ## Contact